 Today, a stone room has replaced the classic fireplace in the house… But nothing else has changed compared to the past and it is enough to enter the smoking room to realize it.

 As soon as you light the brazier, immediately the whole room is saturated with the smoke produced by the fire.
-A fantastic scent is spread everywhere and is transmitted unchanged to the scamorza (changing at the same time color & flavor, even adding more flavour to taste!).
+A fantastic scent is spread everywhere and is transmitted unchanged to the scamorza (changing at the same time color & flavor, even adding more flavor to taste!).

 It is only in this way that Scamorza Affumicata is made… according to the traditional recipe and strictly cold smoking.